JohnSnowLabs/spark-nlp/docs/en/annotators.md

 - setOutputAsArray(False) -> Whether to output as Array.
 Useful as input for other Spark transformers.

 **Example:**

+Refer to the [Finisher](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.Finisher) Scala docs for more details on the API.

 {% highlight python %}
 finisher = Finisher() \